-As many of you probably already know, doing graphic design, and doing graphic design specifically for t-shirt printing can be two totally different beasts.
+As many of you probably already know, doing graphic design, and doing graphic design specifically for custom t-shirt printing can be two totally different beasts.
 Here’s a very useful article written by Blake of YouDesignIt.
 This will guide us through some tips for preparing artwork for T-Shirt printing.
 [Just Creative Design]

-Have you ever worked extremely hard for long hours on a t-shirt design for yourself or a client, only to have the printer tell you that your design won’t work for t-shirt printing?
+Have you ever worked extremely hard for long hours on a t-shirt design for yourself or a client, only to have the printer tell you that your design won’t work for band t-shirt printing?
 This problem is not that uncommon and I would like to provide you with a few easy tips on how to prepare your artwork for printing on t-shirts.

 Use PMS Colors in Your Artwork